-Wouldn’t the world be a wonderful place if, instead of fussing about what to call a holiday, we’d just celebrate it together?
+Wouldn’t the world be an excellent place if we just celebrated it together instead of fussing about what to call a holiday?
 Spending Thanksgiving in Uzes this year showed me just how that might feel.
-As we stood around the kitchen in a circle, holding hands — just as my own family has done for years — we all had something in common.
+As we stood around the kitchen in a circle, holding hands — just as my family has done for years — we all had something in common.
 We were all thankful.
-No translations needed.
+No translations are needed.

 Prepping for the day

-The Turkey – Yep, one evening just before dark Geoffrey called and said “time to get the turkey.”
-He picked me up in the blue van (which I’ve named the “Blue Devil”), and we took off down the road to pick out a live turkey.
+Turkey – One evening, just before dark, Geoffrey called and said, “Time to get the turkey.”
+He picked me up in the blue van (which I’ve named the “Blue Devil”), and we took off to pick out a live turkey.

 I wasn’t looking forward to the event.
 You see, Geoffrey told me that when we went to pick out a turkey, he would have to kill the turkey on the spot.
 It was a French law.
 The people at the fowl farm would then run the turkey through some kind of machine to take the feathers off.
 None of that sounded like anything I’d enjoy watching; however, I decided to go for the experience.
 Besides, Geoffrey says” “if you can’t kill it, you shouldn’t eat it.”

 When we arrived at the poultry farm, it was much like a warehouse.
 All types of fowl ran around in very well-maintained cages and had plenty of space, food, and drink.
 I looked for the turkeys.
 None were to be seen.
 There were many chickens, geese, and rabbits, but no turkeys.